linode/docs/docs/email/clients/retrieving-email-using-getmail.md

     emerge --sync

 Since getmail is included by default in most distributions' software repositories, its installation is straightforward.
-Issue the following command to install getmail on Debian and Ubuntu systems:
+Issue the following command to install getmail on:

+Debian or Ubuntu:

     apt-get install getmail4

-Issue the following command to install getmail on Gentoo systems:
+Gentoo:

     emerge getmail

-Issue the following command to install getmail on Arch Linux systems:
+Arch:

     pacman -S getmail